Consultant, Carter Jonas

 Roger Orf is a partner and is head of Apollo’s real estate business in Europe.
 He oversees all property investments and fund raising activities on behalf of Apollo’s real estate funds throughout Europe.
 Prior to joining Apollo in 2010, Roger spent the majority of his career investing in the European real estate markets on behalf of Citigroup, Lone Star, for his own account and at Goldman Sachs.
 In his last four years at Goldman Sachs, he headed the European Real Estate Department and was a member of the European Investment Banking Operating Committee.
 Roger is a Founder of E- Shelter GmbH, a German based data centre business.
 He is a member of the University Of Chicago Graduate School Of Business Global Advisory Board and the Visiting Committee for the University of Chicago Law School.
 He holds J.D. and M.B.A. degrees from the University of Chicago, as well as a B.A. in Economics (magna cum laude) and Phi Beta Kappa from Georgetown University.

-Mark Preston FRICS (Group Chief Executive) joined Grosvenor in the UK in 1989.
-Seconded to Hong Kong in 1995, he returned to lead Grosvenor’s fund management operations in 1997, spent four years as President of Grosvenor USA from 2002, became Chief Executive of Grosvenor Britain & Ireland in 2006 and Group Chief Executive in 2008.
+Earlier in his career, and after joining Grosvenor in the UK in 1989, he was seconded to Hong Kong in 1995, returned to the UK to lead Grosvenor’s Fund Management operations in 1997, spent four years in San Francisco from 2002, became Chief Executive of Grosvenor Britain & Ireland in 2006 and was appointed to the Group Board in 2006.